Pylons/akhet/docs/index.rst

 Akhet is a set of tutorial-level documentation and convenience code for Pyramid_.
 Version 2 focuses more heavily on documentation, and does not contain an application scaffold [#]_.
-Instead the documentation shows how to customize Pyramid's built-in scaffolds to give a Pylons-like environment.
+Instead, the documentation shows how to customize Pyramid's built-in scaffolds to give a Pylons-like environment.
 The documentation focuses on things that either aren't in the Pyramid manual or deserve highlighting, and it also discusses the tradeoffs between various